The Warao indigenous community in Venezuela have suffered widespread

 payment.
 74% of women, 26% of men, and 25% of children from indigenous

-communities fall victim of modern slavery.
+communities fall victim to modern slavery.
 Indigenous communities,

 in particular its younger members, have also been exploited through